harishraju55/Adventofcode/README.md

 # Adventofcode

 The solutions are written in Java.
-Each and solution is written in an individual file.
+Each solution is written in an individual file.

 Test are written.
-Most of the tests are explained with log.
+Most of the tests are explained within the console.